nemec/clipr/migration-to-2.0.md

 This document lists the breaking changes between version 1.x and 2.0 for those that wish to upgrade.

-* Creating a new parser no longer automatically validates the configuration of the object.
+* Creating a new parser will continue to automatically validates the configuration of the object, but this can be suppressed by calling parser.SuppressAttributeIntegrityCheck().
+Suppressing the check could speed up launch time, but any errors made in your attributes could surface as *unhelful* errors while parsing.
-  Must call parser.ValidateConfig() or parser.AssertConfig() manually (or skip it in your production build).
+  If you suppress automatic validation, you can call parser.PerformAttributeIntegrityCheck() or parser.PerformAttributeIntegrityCheckOrThrow() manually as well (or skip it in your production build, but run in Debug).
 * Object is now passed to the Parse method rather than the constructor.
-* `ParserOptions` class has been renamed to `ParserSettings` to reduce ambiguity.
+* `ParserOptions` class has been renamed to `ParserSettings` to reduce ambiguity between it and CLI Options.
 * Configuration is now accessed by method `parser.BuildConfig()` rather than the `Config` property.
 * Parse method no longer returns the object, it now returns a ParseResult containing either a value, trigger, or list of errors.
 The old behavior of accessing the value or throwing an exception can be used with the `GetValueOrThrow()` method on the ParseResult.
 * Removed many overloads to the CliParser constructor.
 The parameters can now be set inside the `ParserSettings` instance.
 * The `MutuallyExclusiveGroupAttribute` has been removed due to significant confusion about how it works.
-	In its place is a validator.
-Use:
+	In its place you must implement your own validator that makes the appropriate checks.
+Use the following as an example:

 ```csharp
 class MyValidator : IParseValidator<MyOptions>